 Who will be there?

 Each group is facilitated (or lead) by a healthcare professional from a variety of selected fields of mental health (nursing, psychology, social work, art therapy, drama therapy, counselling).
 As participants begin the Centre for Living programme at different times, the group you join will contain both new group members and those who may have attended prior sessions.
 Stream 1 & 2 will have a maximum of eight participants and Stream 3 will have a maximum of 3 participants at any time.
-A Dialectical Behavioural Therapy (DBT) Programme for Young Adults (Stream 4) is co-ordinated on a weekly basis.
 Anxiety Management and Self-Esteem programmes may vary depending on demand of the service.

 What will happen during the group?